PedroBiel/data_transfer/pandas_sqlite/README.md

-# Data transfer from pandas DataFrame to SQL
+# Data transfer from pandas DataFrame to SQLite3

 Write records stored in a pandas DataFrame to a SQLite3 database.